 Make It Personal

 When it comes to buying fine jewelry, the stakes are much higher, for both the gift giver and self-purchaser.
-Made of precious metals and stones, fine jewelry is typically priced higher than that of costume, and tends to carry more emotional weight in its purchase.
+Made of precious metals and stones, fine jewelry is typically priced higher than that of costume and tends to carry more emotional weight in its purchase.

 Championing the competitive edge are specialty jewelers that offer a personal touch that inspires consumer confidence and trust.
-Pam Danziger, president of Unity Marketing in Stevens, Pennsylvania and author of “Shops That Pop!
+Pam Danziger, president of Unity Marketing in Stevens, Pennsylvania, and author of “Shops That Pop!
 7 Steps to Extraordinary Retail Success” explains that because fine jewelry is an emotion-laden object the purchasing experience for the customer becomes emotionally rich as well.

 Unity research reveals that visiting a real jewelry store (64%) and talking with a real jeweler (45%), as opposed to talking with a sales representative (26%) or researching e-commerce jewelry sites (25%) are the primary ways that fine jewelry customers say they begin their search for a piece.

-The physical environment of the store—its scent, lighting, windows, and displays—is essential to the shopping experience, advocates Danziger, noting that these cues guide customers to tell your story.
-Create photo/share-worthy window/showcase displays; develop in-store holiday traditions and shopping habits; host trunk shows and influencer/stylist/designer events; and offer special services like personal shopper and custom design work.
+The physical environment of the store—its scent, lighting, windows, and displays—is essential to the shopping experience, advocates Danziger, noting that these cues guide customers to tell their story.
+Create photo/share-worthy window/showcase displays; develop in-store holiday traditions and shopping habits; host trunk shows and influencer/stylist/designer events; and offer special services like a personal shopper and custom design work.

 Community Based